 Wondering all the best things to do, see, and eat in 2 days in Chicago?
 I’ve got ya!
-This 2 days in Chicago itinerary will help you experience all the best of the Windy City!
+This Chicago 2 day itinerary will help you experience all the best of the Windy City!

 Chicago is one of those cities that has it all: incredible architecture (it is the birthplace of the skyscraper after all), amazing food (especially that deep-dish pizza), world-class museums, beautiful green spaces, and so much more.
 The third-largest city in the US has all the hustle and bustle of a big city, with a Midwest charm.